 5. Display Options

-You can customize what features will display on your reports.
+You can customize which features will display on your reports.
 Each display setting comes with a description to the right:

 This is where you can customize the format and footer text of the PDF version of your report: